 ARTIST STATEMENT

 I grew up with the stories and images of Catholicism, absorbing both the beautiful and horrific, and emerging with a paradoxical equanimity.
 I bring this mysterious balance into my mixed media work, enabling me to comment on the conflicting conventions of nature, human society, especially everyday life, and the human soul.
-I revisit themes of mortality and its ever presence, loss, and memory particularly childhood memory.
+I revisit themes of mortality and its ever presence, loss, memory particularly childhood memory and the natural world.

-My work includes representational painting, drawing, and collage materials sourced from printed matter, fabric, vintage handcrafted textiles, and found objects.
-A hand-wrought aesthetic, learned at a young age from my family of handcrafters, permeates my detailed colorful work.
+My two and three-dimensional work incudes material sourced from printed matter, fabric, vintage handcrafted textiles, and found objects.
+A hand-wrought aesthetic, learned at a young age from my family of handcrafters, permeates my detailed colorful imagery.
 The layered compositions and contradictory images reveal a subtle humor and subversive underbelly, often imbuing the work with an enigmatic yet playful tone.

 Lydia Viscardi